carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 collect value profiles for the parameters of compare instructions and treat some new values as new coverage.

-The current imlpementation does roughly the following:
+The current implementation does roughly the following:

 * The compiler instruments all CMP instructions with a callback that receives both CMP arguments.
 * The callback computes `(caller_pc&4095) | (popcnt(Arg1 ^ Arg2) << 12)` and uses this value to set a bit in a bitset.